frontstrike/mcm-MCD/README.md

 To compile the program that uses this library pass this parameter: -llcmGCD

 # Documentation
-To know how to use the library I wrote the documentation, it is found in the DOC folder
+To know how to use the library i wrote the documentation, it is found in the DOC folder